Morning Note: Market news and an update from Imperial Brands.

 Company News

-Imperial Brands manufactures and sells cigarettes, fine cut tobacco, smokeless tobacco, cigars, and next generation products (NGP).
-The main brands include Winston, Davidoff, L&B, West, and JPS.
-The group’s five-year business plan is focused on three pillars, with investment focused on markets and brands with the greatest opportunity for value creation.
+Imperial Brands manufactures and sells cigarettes, fine cut tobacco, smokeless tobacco, cigars, and next generation products.
+The main brands include Winston, Davidoff, L&B, West, Gauloises, JPS, Rizla, and blu.

 Source: Bloomberg